 #4: Encryption Is Everywhere – And It Will All Need to Be Replaced

-SSL certificates are perhaps the most prominent use of encryption in our modern lives, but they’re pretty easy to update—most of us update our certificates every 1-2 years anyway.
+SSL certificates are perhaps the most prominent use of public key encryption in our modern lives, but they’re pretty easy to update—most of us update our certificates every 1-2 years anyway.

-But encryption is also found countless other places in our lives, and many of them won’t be so easy to update:
+But public key encryption is also found countless other places in our lives, and many of them won’t be so easy to update:

 - Most programming languages and operating systems have built-in cryptographic libraries used by all types of software from CRMs to medical billing.